hashgraph/full-stack-testing/fullstack-network-manager/README.md

 # fullstack-network-manager CLI

-fullstack-network-manager is a CLI tool to manage and deploy a Hedera Network using Helm chart for local testing.
+fullstack-network-manager(`fsnetman`) is a CLI tool to manage and deploy a Hedera Network using Helm chart for local testing.

 ## Install